The Hidden Life of Stars: Embedded Beginnings to AGB Endings in the PHANGS-JWST Sample. I. Catalog of Mid-IR Sources: Source Classification

 \subsubsection{Example Model SEDs}

 Figure \ref{fig:models} shows the model SEDs for young clusters and stellar sources, along with detection limits from Table~\ref{tab:comp}.
 We scale the model SEDs to a distance of 5.2~Mpc, corresponding to our nearest target, NGC 5068.
 While many types of evolved stars are expected to be detectable in this nearby galaxy, we are unlikely to detect RSGs and O-rich AGBs in our more distant targets ($D\gtrsim 10~\mathrm{Mpc})$ (see Section \ref{sec:rsg-oagbs} for discussion).
 Figure \ref{fig:models} shows that the dusty young stellar clusters exhibit strongly increasing flux densities at longer wavelengths.
 While dusty stars also show increasing flux densities with longer wavelength in the near infrared, these SEDs turn over between 3 and 10~$\mu$m making it possible to distinguish these sources from young clusters.
 The young clusters also show significant emission features from PAHs, which manifests in bright 3.35, 7.7 and 11.3~$\mu$m emission.
 However, the regions around young clusters may experience PAH ionization and destruction, which could reduce their PAH emission \citep{Egorov,Sutter2024}.
 PAH destruction processes are not included in our current modeling of young clusters.
+Furthermore, we show AGB models in Figure~\ref{fig:models_agbs} for C-AGBs on the left and O-AGBs on the right, which are normalized to the F1000W band.
+The SEDs of C-AGBs indicate that the effect of metallicity variations is more pronounced at wavelengths $<10 \mu$m and becomes less significant at longer wavelengths.
+In contrast, the median SEDs of O-AGBs are largely insensitive to metallicity.
+On the other hand, we note that changes in dust chemistry do not affect the median SEDs, but instead primarily influence the spread of the models.